OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-25.md

 ## 2 Chronicles 25:16

 As he was speaking to him, the king said,
-“Have we appointed you as a royal counselor?
-Stop!
-Why should you be struck down?”
+“Who appointed you as a royal counsellor?
+Stop speaking!
+Or you will be struck down!”
 Then the prophet stopped and said,
 “I know that God has planned to destroy you, because you have done this and have not listened to my counsel.”